performanceArtist/redux-unit/README.md

 ###

-Use `npm run dev` to start a development server(on port 3000), `npm run build` to build the project.
+Use `npm run dev` to start the development server(on port 3000), `npm run build` to build the project.

 ### Source